 The greatest people challenge right now is talent availability and retention (figure 5).
 FMI’s The Food Retail Industry Speaks survey reflects that turnover in food retail was 40% before the pandemic, and 46% said COVID-19 made it harder to recruit and retain people.4 Manufacturers of all kinds are hard pressed too.
 According to Deloitte’s broad-based manufacturer research, 77% report they will have ongoing difficulties in attracting and retaining workers in 2021 and beyond.5

 The job roles within food retailers and product suppliers vary drastically.
-The labor pools for frontline workers and office workers vary to the same degree, making it very difficult to speak in generalities.
+The labour pools for frontline workers and office workers vary to the same degree, making it very difficult to speak in generalities.
 However, we see two important factors are at play in talent attraction and retention beyond short-term concerns about pandemic-related unemployment subsidies, which primarily affect frontline workers.
-First, companies in other industries, including technology, are starting to drop their four-year degree requirements, and are now hiring from the less-credentialled labor pool upon which the food industry has long relied.
+First, companies in other industries, including technology, are starting to drop their four-year degree requirements, and are now hiring from the less-credentialled labour pool upon which the food industry has long relied.
 Second, the ability to work remotely creates national competition for employees, including those from higher-paying markets and sectors of the economy.
 Most of the food executives interviewed said offering flexibility and hybrid work options, where possible, will be key to retention.
 As one senior vice president of human resources put it, previously “companies have gotten by based on their name and their reputation” but that now “no flexibility is a dealbreaker for employees” who feel like they have new options.

 Beyond retention, the two sectors diverge somewhat on the key challenges they cite.
 Product suppliers, for example, place as much emphasis on cultivating company culture as they do on retention.
 Both food retailers and product suppliers recognize the need for the workforce to employ more technology, but they see the challenge differently.
 Food retailers are looking to get there through retraining and reskilling, whereas product suppliers are perhaps more likely to try to hire in those high-demand skills.